 2. Have them each choose a country, state or city they are interested in.
 You can pick a region of a continent and connect the dots from there.

 3. Have your children research their specific country by checking out books.

 4. Meet together at the dining room table (or kitchen table) and work together daily to keep everyone on track.
 Leave the materials together in one place for accessibility.
 Build a bibliography from their favorite books.

 5. Make quizzes for your children to take from their books’ information.

-6. Each child is the docent for their specific country so when you tour those countries, treat that child as an actual “docent’ by letting them explain monuments, architecture, cuisine, historic facts, etc
+6. Each child is the docent for their specific country or city so when you tour those countries, treat that child as an actual “docent’ by letting them explain monuments, architecture, cuisine, historic facts, etc

 Activities depending on personalities: hiking, rafting, skiing, whale watching, zip lining, camping, art museums…

 *The suggested reading books I’ve included on most countries’ posts are for children and/or parents to read.
 Some parents have told me that reading a children’s book on a country gives gave them a simple “bird’s eye view” into what could otherwise be a complicated or complex history in adult versions.

 © Gina Kingsley.
 This lesson plan and others are copyrighted in the book A Magic Carpet Ride.

 Lessons and stories can be found in the book A Magic Carpet Ride by GIna Michalopulos Kingsley.
 Click on link below to read what the book is about.